 Did you ever wonder how they produce seedless grapes or make large fruit bearing trees into small ones, but yet still have them produce a large amount of fruit?
-In order to accomplish, two practices are used: cross pollination and grafting.
+In order to accomplish this, two practices are used: cross pollination and grafting.

 On Father’s Day, I received a dwarf fig tree as a gift.
 It had the root of the fig tree, but the trunk was cut and spliced together with another tree that would grow much smaller.
 The end result was a short tree that produced a bunch of figs.